brandon-site/what-got-me-into-bmx/README.md

 That’s why I continue to train in the gym, and that’s why I’ll continue riding freestyle BMX.

 Because together, they push me to improve—not just physically, but mentally as well.
+When I first started, I rode because it was exciting.
+Everything was new.
+Every trick I learned felt like a huge accomplishment, and every session gave me another reason to get back on my bike the next day.

+As I’ve gotten older, my reasons for riding have become much deeper.

+Freestyle BMX constantly reminds me that growth comes from embracing challenges rather than avoiding them.
+Every new trick begins the same way—with uncertainty.
+You don’t know exactly how long it will take or how many attempts you’ll need before everything finally comes together.

+That process has changed the way I approach life.

+I’ve learned that meaningful progress rarely happens overnight.
+It comes from being patient, staying disciplined, learning from mistakes, and continuing to move forward even when improvement feels slow.

+Another reason I still ride is because BMX gives me something that very few activities can.

+It demands complete focus.

+When I’m riding, I’m not thinking about yesterday or worrying about tomorrow.
+My attention is entirely on the present moment—my speed, my balance, my timing, and the movement I’m trying to perform.
+That level of focus is something I genuinely appreciate because it allows me to disconnect from distractions and fully immerse myself in what I’m doing.

+I also love that freestyle BMX has no finish line.

+There will always be another trick to learn, another line to create, another obstacle to overcome, and another skill to develop.
+That endless opportunity for growth is what keeps the sport exciting year after year.

+Over time, I’ve also realized that BMX isn’t just about individual accomplishments.

+It’s about the community.

+I’ve met riders from different backgrounds who all share the same passion for progressing, encouraging one another, and celebrating each other’s success.
+It’s a sport built around creativity, perseverance, and mutual respect.

+Today, I ride for many reasons.

+I ride because I enjoy challenging myself.

+I ride because I love learning.

+I ride because it keeps me physically active and mentally engaged.

+I ride because every session teaches me something new about patience, resilience, and discipline.

+Most importantly, I ride because I genuinely enjoy the process.

+Landing a new trick is rewarding, but the real value comes from everything you learn while working toward it.

+That’s why freestyle BMX continues to be such an important part of my life.

+It’s not just a sport I participate in.

+It’s a lifelong journey of learning, improvement, and personal growth.